Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 Note: If you’ve already started a travel blog and are looking to monetize it, skip to the sections you’re interested in below!

-If your goal is to create a travel blog and make money, you’ll need to get a domain name and hosting provider.
-I recommend BlueHost, as it’s one of the cheapest and most reliable hosts on out there.
-I’ve personally been using them for over two years.
+If your goal is to create a travel blog and make money, you’ll first need to get a domain name and hosting provider.
+I recommend Bluehost, as it’s one of the cheapest and most reliable hosts on out there.
+I’ve personally been using them for over three years.

-Save 50% off a hosting plan and get a FREE domain name with BlueHost.
+Save 70% off a hosting plan and get a FREE domain name with Bluehost.

 Pick a travel blog name that fits your passions and personality